Skip to main content

 Amazon Relational Database Service (RDS)

 Amazon RDS is a cloud-based relational database service that allows you to manage and scale your application in the cloud.
-RDS has many database engines like Microsoft SQL Server, Oracle Database, MariaDB, MySQL, PostgreSQL, and Amazon Aurora.
-It automatically backs up your database and updates the latest version of the software.
+RDS has many database engines, such as Microsoft SQL Server, Oracle Database, MariaDB, MySQL, PostgreSQL, and Amazon Aurora.
+It automatically backs up your database and updates the latest software.

-The service engine offers various instant types with different resources like network capability, storage options, CPU, and memory, and it is a fully managed RDBMS service.
+The service engine offers various instant types with different resources, such as network capability, storage options, CPU, and memory.
+It is a fully managed RDBMS service.

 With the AWS Command Line Interface and AWS Management Console, administrators can control RDS with the AWS Command Line Interface, which can decrease or increase your RDS requirements within minutes.
 These interfaces are used to deploy database instances to apply specific user settings.
 Additionally, RDS users can operate Access Management and AWS Identity to define and set permissions to access an RDS database.